 Read about my ERC Advanced Grant, RadioLife, the group working with me, and the papers we have published

-My research interests: study of the gas and its role in active galactic nuclei, study of the interaction between the gas and the radio plasma, exploring the life-cycle of radio sources using low frequency observations (LOFAR). study of the gas (and in particular neutral hydrogen @ 21 cm) in the evolution of early-type galaxies.
+My research interests: study of the gas and its role in active galactic nuclei, study of the interaction between the gas and the radio plasma, exploring the life-cycle of radio sources using low frequency observations (LOFAR). study of the gas (and in particular neutral hydrogen @ 21 cm and cold molecular gas) in the evolution of early-type galaxies.
 I am complementing this with the results that we are starting to get from Apertif.

 In 2014, I received the Honor of “Commendatore della Stella d’Italia” (Commander in the Order of the Star of Italy) from the Italian Ambassador in the Netherlands, Francesco Azzarello.

 - The best of both worlds: Combining LOFAR and Apertif to derive resolved radio spectral index images 2020, A&A in press